 What‘s the best church size?

-Many church leaders might argue that, whatever your size, “just a little bigger” would be better.
+Some church growth proponents might argue that, whatever your size, “just a little bigger” would be better.

 Many house church attenders would propose that smaller is better.